Riot Games: Allegations over gender discrimination and sexual harassment

 Over the first half of 2018, Kotaku spoke to about 28 former and current employees at Riot Games.
 Several employees claimed that female employees at Riot were being discriminated against.
 For example, some noted that ideas from female employees were overlooked while the same ideas from male employees were readily accepted, and some female employees were groomed for more senior positions only to be passed up by a new male hire.
 These employees described Riot's working environment as a "bro culture".
 Other allegations included receiving images of male genitalia from colleagues and bosses, an email thread speculating on what it would be like to penetrate a female employee, and a list shared among senior staff members detailing which female employees they would sleep with.
-Kotaku speculated that this came from Riot's history of generally catering to "core" gamers both in products and in hiring practices, causing the company to favor male employees over females.
+Kotaku speculated that this came from Riot's history of generally catering to "core" gamers both in products and in hiring practices, causing the company to favor male employees over female employees.

 Some Riot employees approached by Kotaku asserted these accusations were not true or were already being addressed; for example, according to the head of the platform, Oksana Kubushyna, efforts to improve the hiring process to be more diverse and inclusive toward women started nine months before article's publication.
 Riot Games' corporate communications lead Joe Hixson acknowledged the problems and said they did not align with Riot's core values.
 Furthermore, he said that all Riot employees must be held accountable for the working environment.

 In the week following Kotakus article, several more current and former developers came forward to speak on their own experiences at Riot, which included claims of sexual harassment and misgendering.
 In a statement to Gamasutra, Hixson indicated that the company is taking action based on the story and its response.
 He elaborated that, in regards to claims of misbehavior by higher-level executives at Riot, the seniority of the individuals would have no impact on disciplinary proceedings.
-By the end of August 2018, Riot revealed they were implementing seven "first steps" to change the company's internal culture in light of the issues raised, including a "Culture and Diversity & Inclusion Initiative" priority.
+By the end of August 2018, Riot revealed it was implementing seven "first steps" to change the company's internal culture in light of the issues raised, including a "Culture and Diversity & Inclusion Initiative" priority.
 To help implement these, Riot hired Frances X. Frei as a senior adviser for diversity, leadership, and strategy.